Department of Revenue Automatically Extending 2019 Filing Deadline

 Acceptable Proof of Insurance

 Motor vehicle owners and lessees are required by law to maintain continuous Georgia Liability Insurance coverage on vehicles with active registrations.
-Driving a vehicle while the registration is suspended, revoked or cancelled is a misdemeanor.
+Driving a vehicle while the registration is suspended, revoked or cancelled is a criminal offense.
 Additional penalties will apply, if convicted of driving a vehicle with a suspended or cancelled registration.

 Acceptable Proof of Georgia Vehicle Liability Insurance Coverage

 - Proof of insurance, filed by your insurance company, in the Department of Revenue's database.
 Coverage can be verified using DRIVES e-Services Registration and Insurance Status.